 How long does it take to get a life insurance payout?

 If your beneficiary is clearly named on your policy, then payouts can be processed in anything from a few days to a month.
-Sometimes a claim may be delayed if the cause of the policyholder’s death is unclear and needs to be looked at in more detail, but this is unusual.
-The best thing your family can do to speed up the process is to get all the documentation in as quickly as possible.
-Yet another argument for the importance of making sure well in advance that they know where to find everything!
+Sometimes a claim may be delayed if the cause of death is unclear and needs to be looked at in more detail, but this is unusual.

 It is also worth checking whether your life insurance policy is written in trust.
 This can sometimes speed up the process, because it means that a trustee (someone who is highly trusted, like a solicitor) is responsible for ensuring that the payout goes to the person chosen.
 As well as cutting down the wait time, it can alleviate stress from your family, as the thinking and admin is done for them!
-You can find out more about what it means to have a policy written in trust here.

 The great news is that, regardless of how you have your life insurance plan set up, a payout is likely to happen relatively quickly.
 That said, it may be reassuring to know that there is no time limit for the individual, or group, to make a claim.
 In other words, there’s no need to rush - the policy will still be waiting for them whenever they are ready to claim on it.